About Moscow: numerous incredible stories are told about the city, which attracts tourists’ attention more and more every year.

 There aren’t many shops in the world that have such an interesting and rich history as GUM.
 As well as the Red Square, GUM is an integral part of the Russian history.

 The building has three floors and a unique laced roof made of glass and metal.
-In old times there used to be more than 300 shops, a bank, a post office, a jeweller’s workshop and a hairdressing saloon.
+In the old times, there used to be more than 300 shops, a bank, a post office, a jeweller’s workshop and a hairdressing salon.
 It was the first shop that started to use a motto: “Customers are always right!”.

-There was also a restaurant and there were often organised musical nights and painting shows.
+There was also a restaurant which often organised musical nights and painting shows.
 The place was more than just a shop.
-People come here to entertain themselves and have fun.
+People came here to entertain themselves and have fun.

 Nowadays the department store is constantly developing.
 It often hosts different cultural events.
 In winter visitors can go skating on the ice rink on the Red Square.

 The fountain in the centre on the first floor is a place for meetings and dates.
 Some of the places have preserved their outlook from the 1950-60s.
-For example, Gastronome №1 (a grocery store) and Stolovaya №57 (a canteen) which has self service with Russian and European food.
+For example, Gastronome №1 (a grocery store) and Stolovaya №57 (a canteen) which has a self-service with Russian and European food.

 It was set up on 5th September 1997 for the 850th anniversary of Moscow.
-It is interesting that the monument caused even a more massive public outcry than any elections or any accident.
+Interesting is, that the monument caused even bigger massive public outcry than any election or any accident.
 Muscovites also had mixed feelings on the matter.
 Opponents of the Tsereteli’s work pointed to many contradictions and historical mistakes.

 Though there is an opinion that the Peter the Great Statue is one of the ugliest monuments in the world, it is still a unique engineering construction.

-The Statue is 98 metres high, the supporting frame is made of stainless steel and the monument itself is made of high quality bronze.
+The Statue is 98 metres high, the supporting frame is made of stainless steel and the monument itself is made of high-quality bronze.
 Some details are gold-plated.
-Anchor roosts of the ship are also made of stainless steel and fixed so that any movement for them is absolutely impossible.
-To reduce the weight the sails have a space metal frame inside.
+Anchor roots of the ship are also made of stainless steel and fixed so that any movement for them is absolutely impossible.
+To reduce the weight, the sails have a space metal frame inside.

-One can say that Zurab Tsereteli has definitely performed his mission.
-He has impressed the public, attracted a lot of attention, made people worry.
+One can say that Zurab Tsereteli has definitely fulfilled his mission.
+He has impressed the public, attracted a lot of attention and made people worry.
 This is the main task of an artist.